-- (1) For the purposes of expulsion from the country because of violations including, being on Spanish territory without proper authorisation, posing a threat to public order, attempting to exit the national territory at unauthorised crossing points or without the necessary documents and/or participating in clandestine migration; - (2) When a judge issues a judicial order for detention in cases where authorities are unable to carry out a deportation order within 72 hours; 168 - (3) When a notification for expulsion has been issues and the non-national fails to depart from the country within the prescribed time limit.
+- (1) For the purposes of expulsion from the country because of violations including, being on Spanish territory without proper authorisation, posing a threat to public order, attempting to exit the national territory at unauthorised crossing points or without the necessary documents and/or participating in clandestine migration;228 - (2) When a judge issues a judicial order for detention in cases where authorities are unable to carry out a deportation order within 72 hours;229 - (3) When a notification for expulsion has been issues and the non-national fails to depart from the country within the prescribed time limit.230

 In 2017, due to the increase in arrivals by sea, there was a rise in automatic detention at police stations in Almería, Tarifa, Motril and Algeciras.
 Where the authorities have not been able to carry out removal within 72 hours, individuals have been transferred to CIE.
+During 2018 the police stations in Algeciras and Cádiz were overcrowded due to the high numbers of arrivals and the shortage in police responsible for the identification procedure.231 After the 72-hour detention permitted by law for the identification procedure, it seems that many persons, especially nationals of Morocco, were released without removal being executed.